Characterizing a vertex-transitive graph by a large ball

 Observe that given an integer $d\geq 2$, any $d$-regular graph $X$ is covered by the $d$-regular (infinite) tree $T_d$.
 This trivial observation is a ``baby case" of the phenomenon studied in this paper.

-Following the terminology of \cite{BsF,G}, given a graph $X$, we say that $Y$ is $R$-locally $X$ if for all vertex $y\in Y$ there exists $x\in X$ such that the ball $B_X(x,R)$, and $B_Y(y,R)$, equipped with their intrinsic geodesic metrics, are isometric.
+Extending\footnote{Benjamini and Georgakopoulos defined this only for vertex-transitive graphs.} the terminology of \cite{BsF,G}, given a graph $X$, we say that $Y$ is $R$-locally $X$ if for every vertex $y\in Y$ there exists $x\in X$ such that the ball $B_X(x,R)$, and $B_Y(y,R)$, equipped with their intrinsic geodesic metrics, are isometric.
 We now introduce the central notion studied in this paper.